alchemy-swift/alchemy/README.md

 # About

 Alchemy provides you with Swifty APIs for everything you need to build production-ready backends.
+It makes writing your backend in Swift a breeze by easing typical tasks, such as:

 - Simple, fast **routing engine**.
 - Powerful **dependency injection** container.
-- Expressive, Swifty database ORM supporting MySQL and Postgres.
+- Expressive, Swifty database ORM.
 - Database agnostic query builder and schema **migrations**.
 - Robust job queues backed by Redis or SQL.
-- Supporting libraries to import your typesafe backend APIs directly into Swift frontends.
 - First class support for [Plot](https://github.com/JohnSundell/Plot), a typesafe HTML DSL.
+- Supporting libraries to share typesafe backend APIs with Swift frontends.

 ## Why Alchemy?

 Swift on the server is exciting but also relatively nascant ecosystem.
-Building a backend with it can be daunting and the pains of building in a new ecosystem can get in the way. involve wading through many tools, spread across lots of repos with partial features or incomplete documentation.
+Building a backend with it can be daunting and the pains of building in a new ecosystem (navigating piecemeal projects, sparse feature sets, incomplete documentation) can get in the way.

 The goal of Alchemy is to provide a robust, batteries included framework with everything you need to build production ready backends.
-Stay focused on building your next amazing project in elegant, Swifty style without sweating the details.
+Stay focused on building your next amazing project in modern, Swifty style without sweating the details.

 ## Guiding principles

-- *Batteries included*: With Routing, an ORM, advanced Redis & SQL support, Authentication, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.
+- **Batteries included**: With Routing, an ORM, advanced Redis & SQL support, Authentication, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.
-- *Convention over configuration*: APIs focus on simple syntax with lots of baked in convention so you can build much more with less code.
+- **Convention over configuration**: APIs focus on simple syntax with lots of baked in convention so you can build much more with less code.
 This doesn't mean you can't customize; there's always an escape hatch to configure things your own way.
-- *Ease of use*: A fully documented codebase organized in a single repo make it easy to get building, extending and contributing.
+- **Ease of use**: A fully documented codebase organized in a single repo make it easy to get building, extending and contributing.
-- *Keep it Swifty*: Swift is built to write concice, safe and elegant code.
+- **Keep it Swifty**: *Fully `async/await`*!
+Swift is built to write concice, safe and elegant code.
 Alchemy leverages it's best parts to help you write great code faster and obviate entire classes of backend bugs.

 # Get Started

 ## Install Alchemy

-The Alchemy CLI can help you get started.
-It is installable with [Mint](https://github.com/yonaskolb/Mint).
+The Alchemy CLI is installable with [Mint](https://github.com/yonaskolb/Mint).

 ```shell
 mint install alchemy-swift/cli@main